Four Effective Ways to Nurture Leads Post Webinar

 Remember to show up on different places where they hang out online, especially on podcasts and in their inbox.
 Then use retargeting ads to increase the number of interactions you have with them over time.

 And finally, make sure that you track and optimize your data you get to help you improve.
-And if you follow what we've discussed here, you're going to move a step closer to converting more ROI from your post-webinar nurturing efforts.
+And if you follow what we've discussed here, you're going to move a step closer to converting more ROI from your post-webinar, leads nurturing efforts.